 The 1000D Cordura Nylon and military grade webbing show little signs of use and no abrasion after 6 months of being my leave behind bag and “improvised briefcase” while doing the digital nomad things.
 Also, the fold flat design let this bag fit easily into the front pocket of my GORUCK GR3 until its ready for use.

-Though I advise against using this bag for long term, one bag travel (get something that has shoulder straps), I’m addicted to it as a durable handbag and small duffle.
+Though I advise against using this bag for long term, or as a one bag travel backpack (get something that has shoulder straps), I’m addicted to it as a durable handbag and small duffle.
 If you do use this bag for travel, absolutely pickup some packing cubes.
 These Travel Wise nylon packing cubes are what I’ve used for the past 6 months and they’re great.
 The packing cubes also fit the GORUCK Kit Bag perfectly.

 Best for: Leaving gear behind during treks, carryon bag when traveling for weekend trips, gym bag, daily use as an improvised briefcase.